The first review step is an initial check of the submitted manuscript carried out by the managing editor to assess:

 ★ the similarity between the manuscript and existing literature by iThenticate.

 Eligible manuscripts are assigned to an Academic Editor who is usually an Editor-in-Chief.
-In some cases, an Editor-in-Chief may appoint another Editorial Board member or a Guest Editor as the Academic Editor.
-In these cases, the Editor-in-Chief will check that the assigned Editor has no conflicts of interest (e.g., substantive relationship with authors of the manuscript, common Institutes).
+In some cases, an Editor-in-Chief may appoint another Editorial Board Member, a Guest Editor, or another expert who is active in this field as the Academic Editor after they disclose conflicts of interest according to the Checklist.
 The Academic Editor evaluates the manuscript regarding its novelty, scientific soundness, ethical issues, etc. If the Academic Editor finds that the manuscript may not be of sufficient quality to go through the normal peer review process, or that the subject of the manuscript may not be appropriate for the journal’s scope, the manuscript will be rejected with no further processing.
 Accepted manuscripts are then assigned to experts for detailed peer review.

 The journal adopts a single-blind peer review model.
 All manuscripts accepted by the journal have undergone a rigorous and thorough review (except for some Editorials released by the Editors).
 Single-blind peer review means that reviewers know the identities of authors, but the identities of reviewers are hidden from authors.